hyperatom/json-form-data/README.md

 * Supports all primitive data types
 * Supports File and FileList data types
 * Skips null and undefined values
+* Custom value mappings
 * Good unit test coverage

 ## Overview

-This library converts a JSON object into FormData, allowing files and primitive data to be sent to a server in a single HTTP request.
+This library converts a JSON object into form data, allowing files and primitive data to be sent to a server in a single HTTP request.

 Single Page Web Applications (SPA's) primarily use JSON formatted payloads.